Jay Alford: Oakland Raiders

-United Football League

 Virginia Destroyers

 Alford signed with the Virginia Destroyers of the UFL.
 It was the Destroyers' inaugural season in the UFL, and Alford helped lead them to a victory in the 2011 UFL Championship Game over the two-time defending champion Las Vegas Locos.
 The win gives Alford a championship in both the NFL and UFL.

-Canadian Football League

 Saskatchewan Roughriders

 Alford signed with the Saskatchewan Roughriders of the Canadian Football League on June 17, 2012.

 Alford was cut June 25, 2012 in training camp, but was re-signed on August 7, 2012.
 He played in 10 regular season games for the Roughriders during the 2012 season, making 11 tackles and two sacks.

 He was released by the team on May 23, 2013.

 Personal life

 Alford was born in Orange, New Jersey and raised by his grandmother.
 He was a standout player at Orange High School, where he was named All-State, a U.S. Army All-American, and was listed among the G&W Recruiting Report Top 50 defensive players in the nation.
 Alford also was named to the Prep Star Dream Team.

 On February 29, 2008, Alford was awarded the City of Orange Township's Key to the City.